textpattern/textpattern.github.io/administration/write-panel.md

 #### Section

-In Textpattern each article must be assigned to a _Section_ (see @@Sections@@).
+In Textpattern each article must be assigned to a 'Section' (see @@Sections@@).
 This control provides a drop-down menu to select the Section that you want.
 If you need to create or modify a section, you can get to the Sections panel using the 'Edit' link.

-For a new article the _default section_ is automatically preselected.
+For a new article the *default section* is automatically preselected.
 You can override this assignment by selecting another Section of your choosing (for saved articles the assigned section will be selected and displayed in the drop-down menu).

 There is a Sections provided in a default install of Textpattern: **Article**, which here is the 'default section' mentioned above; it is used for Textpattern's base article flow.
 This section is simply provided because it is often desired in a website and the folks at Textpattern are saving you a small step by creating it for you; you can use it (though you may have to modify settings depending on what you want) or delete it - it's up to you!